vindhya/LS-Pro-React-III/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* propTypes
+		* using `propTypes` is a way to make code more secure and bug-proof by checking that the correct type is being passed in for a prop.
 	* .map()
+		* The `.map()` method works against an array to makes changes to it an return an altered copy.
 	* setInterval and setTimeout
+		* `setInterval` runs the enclosed code at a specific interval determined in miliseconds.
+		* `setTimeout` runs the enclosed code after a specific time delay determined in miliseconds.

 2. Fork and clone this repo.
 When you need to commit use the following commands.